Fantasia in C minor, K. 475

-Fantasia No. 4 in C minor, K. 475 is a piece of music for solo piano composed by Wolfgang Amadeus Mozart in Vienna on 20 May 1785.
-It was published as Opus 11, in December 1785, together with the Sonata in C minor, K. 457, the only one of Mozart's piano sonatas to be published together with a work of a different genre.
+Fantasia No. 4 in C minor, K. 475 is a composition for solo piano composed by Wolfgang Amadeus Mozart in Vienna on 20 May 1785.
+It was published as Opus 11 in December 1785, together with the Sonata in C minor, K. 457, the only one of Mozart's piano sonatas to be published together with a work of a different genre.

 Starting in the key of C minor, the piece is marked Adagio but then, after a section in D major, moves into an allegro section which goes from A minor to G minor, F major, and then F minor.
 It then moves into a fourth section in B♭ major marked Andantino and then moves to a più allegro section starting in G minor and modulating through many keys before the opening theme returns in the original key of C minor.
 Most of the music is written with no sharps or flats in the key signature and uses accidentals—only the fourth section, in B♭ major, is given a key signature.

+The autograph manuscript of this composition was auctioned by Sotheby's on 21 November 1990, and is now preserved in the International Mozarteum Foundation.

-The Austrian composer Ignaz von Seyfried combined this work with the Sonata in C minor, K. 457 and produced a four-movement arrangement for orchestra, the "Grande Fantaisie" in C minor.
+The Austrian composer Ignaz von Seyfried combined this work with the Sonata in C minor, K. 457, and produced a four-movement arrangement for orchestra, the "Grande Fantaisie" in C minor.
+Tchaikovsky arranged the Andantino section to a vocal quartet with piano by the name "Night" ("Ночь").

+Recordings

+Recordings of this work on fortepiano include: